-Agenda is the best GTD app for tracking your meetings and their notes.
-It combines note-taking and planning for the ultimate note-taking experience during meetings.
+Agenda is a GTD app for tracking your meetings and their notes.
+It combines note-taking and planning in one app.

-Agenda is a free GTD app with an in-app purchase for premium features at $14.99/year for the iPad and iPhone and $ 34.99/year if you also want it on the Mac as well.
+Agenda is a free GTD app with an in-app purchase for premium features at $14.99/year for the iPad and iPhone and $34.99/year if you also want it on the Mac as well.
 This subscription permanently unlocks already-released (to date) premium features.
 You also unlock all the new updates released that year and when you stop paying the subscription, you don’t lose the features you have already unlocked.
 You just won’t receive new ones; the best subscription model, ever!
-This review focuses on the premium version for the Mac.
+This review focuses on the premium version of the Mac version.

 Creating New Notes

 New notes go into your projects or categories.
 For example, under the category Reviews, we have a project named Mac and that is where we will add our notes for 2021.
 The plus icon, on the top right corner of the middle workspace, creates new notes.
 You can also click the project to Add New Note, name it and Assign Date (if you’re preparing for a meeting).
 To work faster, type the date instead of navigating through the calendar.

 You can also add new notes to the Overviews (top of left sidebar).
 You can add some notes to On the Agenda or Today, then choose a project to save the new notes.
 In Agenda, you can prepare notes for upcoming meetings, workshops, interviews, lectures, etc. Adding notes to your schedule means you don’t forget what’s important.